home-assistant/home-assistant.io/source/_components/upcloud.markdown

   - /components/switch.upcloud/
 ---

-The `upcloud` component allows you to access the information about your [UpCloud](https://www.upcloud.com/) servers from Home Assistant.
+The `upcloud` integration allows you to access the information about your [UpCloud](https://www.upcloud.com/) servers from Home Assistant.

 There is currently support for the following device types within Home Assistant: